 As noise is a major concern for users, we record the same using a decibel meter at a fixed distance and compare them.
 We also measure the RPM of the blades using a tachometer as a combination of RPM and power is a good indicator of the grinding performance.

-So, let us first take a look at the important aspects you need to consider when buying a mixer grinder.
-Then, we go into the detailed reviews of each.
-If you want to go directly into the review of a product, click on the product link given in the table of contents above.
+So, let us first take a look at the detailed reviews of each mixer grinder.
+After that, we look at important aspects you need to consider when buying a mixer grinder too.
+If you want to go directly into the review of a product, click on the product link given in the above-mentioned table of contents.

 Related reading: Best Smoothie Blenders In India